At Redwalls in Sandiway, Northwich, we provide the following key services:

 Residents who are experiencing memory loss benefit from our enlightened approach to dementia care, which stimulates, supports and comforts in a safe and homely environment.
 We are committed to providing the best possible outcomes for these residents, and we achieve this through our ‘Wings’ (Welcome, Individuality, Nurturing, Guidance, Sensitivity) philosophy of care.
 This award-winning approach is nationally recognized and our bespoke learning programme is designed to ensure that the person with a dementia is at the heart of everything we do.
 Whether it’s a friendly face, a warm smile or taking time to listen, making a positive difference to someone’s day is what makes our world go round.

 As with all Kingsley homes, there are regular visits from hairdressers, chiropodists and holistic therapists.
-There is also an active entertainment programme for those who wish to participate, which includes a film club, yoga sessions, music afternoons, craft, trips out and visiting professional entertainers.
+There is also an active entertainment programme for those who wish to participate, yoga sessions, music afternoons, craft, trips out and visiting professional entertainers.
 These activities are offered on a one to one or a group basis.

 We place great importance on the lives our residents have led before coming to us.
 We spend time with them and family members to find out about their tastes, history, hobbies and interests.
 We see family and friends as our partners in caring for the individual and we welcome feedback and suggestions at all times.
 The information shared helps us to create individual care plans that are crucial in providing the best care and help us get to know the individual.
 Residents are helped to achieve their aims by taking part in meetings, surveys and one-to-ones.